marcominerva/MinimalHelpers/README.md

 - Use the `MapEndpoints()` overload that takes the Assembly to scan as argument
 - Use the `MapEndpointsFromAssemblyContaining<T>()` extension method and specify a type that is contained in the Assembly you want to scan

-You can also explicitly decide what types (among the ones that implement the `IRouteEndpointHandler` interface) do you want to actually map, by passing a predicate to the `MapEndpoints` method:
+You can also explicitly decide what types (among the ones that implement the `IRouteEndpointHandler` interface) you want to actually map, passing a predicate to the `MapEndpoints` method:

     app.MapEndpoints(type =>
     {